-Robert Kirkman Net Worth
+What is Robert Kirkman's Net Worth and Salary?

 Kirkman's first work in the world of comic books was the superhero parody comic book "Battle Pope" (2000).
 He co-created the comic with artist Tony Moore, and they self-published it under the label Funk-O-Tron.
 This comic book was later adapted by Spike TV into a series of 8 animated webisodes in 2008.
 After published "Battle Pope" in 2000, Kirkman's next project was to work on a SuperPatriot miniseries for Image Comics.
 He and artist Cory Walker were hired to work on the miniseries.
 It was while working on that project that Kirkman teamed up with E.J.
 Su to make the series "Tech Jacket" (2002), also published with Image.
 "Tech Jacket" ran for six issues.

-Kirkman's original "The Walking Dead" comic series has also, in addition to the television show, inspired a huge franchise that includes videos games, webisode series, and even a novel, "The Walking Dead: Rise of the Governor" (2011), that was written by Kirkman in partnership with Jay Bonansinga.
+Kirkman's original "The Walking Dead" comic series has also inspired a huge franchise that includes videos games, webisode series, and even a novel, "The Walking Dead: Rise of the Governor" (2011), that was written by Kirkman in partnership with Jay Bonansinga.
 Kirkman and Bonansinga also wrote the books: "The Walking Dead: The Road to Woodbury" (2012), "The Walking Dead: The Fall of the Governor – Part I" (2013), "The Walking Dead: The Fall of the Governor – Part II" (2014), "Robert Kirkman's The Walking Dead: Descent" (2014), "Robert Kirkman's The Walking Dead: Invasion" (2015), "Robert Kirkman's The Walking Dead: Search and Destroy" (2016), and "Robert Kirkman's The Walking Dead: Return to Woodbury" (2017).
 Kirkman co-created "Fear the Walking Dead", a companion series to the original television show, along with Dave Erickson.

 Kirkman has also worked as a writer for Marvel.
 Marvel first fired him to write a revival of the original Sleepwalker series from the 1990s.
 The project ended up being canceled being it was published, but some of its contents can be seen in the publication "Epic Anthology No. 1" (2004).
 Although his first project for Marvel was scrapped, Kirkman remained with the company and helped write other things such as the "Avengers Disassembled" issues of the series "Captain America", volume 4; one-shot publications for "Marvel Knights 2099" (2004); "Jubilee"; and "Marvel Team-Up" (2005-2007).
 Additionally, he worked on the series "Ultimate X-Men" for two years, and also worked on the miniseries "Irredeemable Ant-Man" (2006-2007).
-His association with Marvel ended in July 2008, when Image Comics made Kirkman one of their partners.
+His association with Marvel ended in July 2008, when Image Comics made Kirkman a partner.
 He is actually the only partner (out of five) to not be a co-founder of the label.

 In July 2018, Kirkman purchased a $7.25 million compound in Encino, California.
 He is married, and he and his wife have one son together, Peter Parker Kirkman, born in April 2006.
 In 2020, Kirkman was awarded a special award at the Angouleme International Comics Festival for his overall achievement in the industry.
 He also won the Inkpot Award in 2012.